Oneirical/The-Games-Foxes-Play/design/Development Logs/23-06-16 - Foundations of Truth Reassembled.md

 * IGNORECASTER: From now on, the caster of this Axiom will not be affected by any effects of this Axiom.
 * HARM: All entities on selected tiles take damage (except the caster, due to IGNORECASTER).

-Here's [how it looks]() in game!
 Simply put, dash, then strike all creatures near the dash!

+Here's how [both of these spells look](https://vid.puffyan.us/embed/M-IFFOaRxxo) in game!

 There are now 30 different Axiom components (named "Praxes" in game) available for mix-and-matching, with many more already designed and coming along.
 So many exciting contraptions await...!
-I've already started [reworking]() the spell crafting room with a whole new algorithm, but that is unfinished and will be featured in next week's post.
+I've already started reworking the spell crafting room with a whole new algorithm, but that is unfinished and will be featured in next week's post.

 # Thick Smoke Shrouds Understanding